Photo by Aditya Sethia / Unsplash

 Ephemeral tools are built and thrown away.
 We can of course build them and keep them and share them – and then they're no longer ephemeral.
 So here we'll practice building tools with very little investment.

 We're going to build tools to suit several briefs.
-You'll use your knowledge, we'll collaborate, and at the end you'll have a working rubbish tool.
+You'll use your knowledge, and work together, and at the end you'll have a working rubbish tool.
+I've got a working version of each if you want hints.
 Then we'll think about how we built, and how we might build tools that we actually need.

 Exercise 1 – page load time

-We want a one-line command-line tool to return page load times.
+We want a one-line command-line tool to return page load times, so that we can catch it as a repeatable metric.

 Exercise 2 – check dependencies